 Total: maximum 100 points

-The multiple choice tests and the presentations cannot be retaken.
-The points earned on the multiple choice tests and the presentations will remain valid for the retake of the exam.
+The Midterm test and the presentations cannot be retaken.
+The points earned on the Midterm test and the presentations will remain valid for the retake of the final exam.

-If a student has not passed the course by the end of the academic year, partial grades for written exam or multiple choice tests and presentations are no longer valid.
+If a student has not passed the course by the end of the academic year, partial grades for written exam or midterm tests and presentations are no longer valid.